-In 2015, AirDNA released the¬†first data-driven analysis on the best cities to buy vacation home rental properties.
-The interest was phenomenal.
-That post has now been read by over half a million aspiring Airbnb entrepreneurs. ¬†But the short-term rental industry changes fast, and we figured it was time for a refresh to show exactly where the best cities are to buy, rent and host Airbnb rental properties in 2017.
+AirDNA released the¬†first data-driven analysis¬†of the best cities to buy vacation home rental properties in 2015.
+Since then, that article has been a resource for over half a million aspiring Airbnb entrepreneurs.
+However, the short-term rental industry changes fast, and we figured it was time for a refresh of exactly where the best cities are to buy, rent and host Airbnb rental properties.

 Vacation Home Investing: What’s the Big Deal? ¬†

-Even though our data models are showing Airbnb rentals making up to 3x more than traditional long-term rentals, using vacation rentals as an avenue for investment is still not mainstream.
+Our data models show Airbnb rentals make¬†up to 3x more than traditional long-term rentals, yet, using vacation rentals as an avenue for investment still isn’t mainstream.
 But, buying vacation rentals is fast becoming a whole new real-estate asset class, allowing normal folks to afford – and significantly profit from – a second home.

-But choosing the right place to buy vacation homes is a challenge.
-House prices, short-term rental restrictions and profit margins vary wildly from city to city and even street to street.
+There’s still the challenge of choosing the right place to buy vacation homes.
+House prices, short-term rental restrictions, and profit margins vary wildly from city to city and even street to street.

-Everyday we get emails from customers asking: What are the new trends for Airbnb investing in 2017?
+Every day we get emails from customers asking: What are the new trends for Airbnb investing in 2018?
 What cities have the highest profit margins?
 And crucially… how do I get started?

-In this article we share our most important insights into the best places to buy vacation homes to rent on Airbnb.
+This article answers those inquiries with our most important insights into the best places to buy vacation homes to rent on Airbnb.

-Just hover your mouse over a circle to see more details about each city.
-The circle size represents the number of Airbnb properties in each city, and the color sweeping from red to green indicates an increase in the median annual occupancy rate.
+Hover your mouse over a circle for more details.
+The circle size represents the number of Airbnb properties in each city.
+The color sweeping from red to green indicates an increase in the median annual occupancy rate.

 Where to Buy Vacation Home Rental Property

-You would think from reading articles in the press that the most profitable Airbnbs are located in larger cities popular with tourists.
-Yet our analysis reveals this approach to be totally wrong.
+Press articles indicate that the most profitable Airbnb’s are located in larger cities that are popular with tourists.
+Our analysis reveals this approach to be totally wrong.

-Looking at the graph above, we can immediately see a strong correlation between housing cost and profitability: the more expensive the house, the lower the return on investment.
+The graph above shows a strong correlation between housing cost and profitability: the more expensive the house, the lower the return on investment.

-In fact, average revenue drops so significantly with rising annual mortgage costs that a number of typically popular cities for Airbnb – such as New York, Los Angeles and San Francisco – on average might actually lose you money… up to $10,000 per year in fact..
-Even cities such as San Diego, CA, Washington, DC and Seattle, WA are offering low returns, risky with such high upfront costs.
+In fact, average revenue drops so significantly with rising annual mortgage costs in popular cities for Airbnb – such as New York, Los Angeles, and San Francisco – that on average, you’re likely to lose money (as much as¬†$10,000 per year).
+Even cities such as San Diego, CA, Washington, DC and Seattle, WA are offering low returns, which is risky with such high upfront costs.

-By comparison, stand-out cities that you would never expect boast low mortgage costs and high gross profits on Airbnb.
-These include Joshua Tree, CA, Savannah, GA, and Nashville, TN.
-A property in one of these three cities could¬†earn hosts between $25,000 – $27,500 per year if their Airbnb is performing at the 75th percentile.
+By comparison, unsuspecting cities boasting low mortgage costs and high gross profits on Airbnb include¬†Joshua Tree, CA, Savannah, GA, and Nashville, TN.
+If a property is performing at the 75th percentile, an Airbnb host in one of these three cities could¬†earn between $25,000 – $27,500 per year.

-Other cities worth mentioning include the cluster found just under the trend line with mortgage costs between $9,000 – $13,000 per year, including Saint Louis, MO, Cincinnati, OH and Pittsburgh, PA.
-In fact, this¬†sweet spot seems to be the homes in cities with a Zillow mid-tier home value index under $300,000.
+In the cluster just below the graph’s trend line are notable cities with mortgage costs between $9,000 – $13,000 per year.
+Cities included are¬†Saint Louis, MO, Cincinnati, OH and Pittsburgh, PA.
+This¬†sweet spot seems to be composed of homes in cities with a Zillow mid-tier home value index under $300,000.

-What is crucial to remember, however, is that these numbers are an average.
+It’s crucial to remember that these numbers are an average.
 Gross profit on Airbnb fluctuates majorly according to the neighborhood your property is located.
-An apartment in Chinatown, Los Angeles, will give you far higher returns than a luxury villa in the eye-wateringly expensive neighborhood of Bel Air – which in fact, is most likely to put you in the red.
+An apartment in Chinatown, Los Angeles, will give far higher returns than a luxury villa in the eye-wateringly expensive neighborhood of Bel Air, which will likely to put you in the red.